/

 Tell your team about company goals and big picture projects.
 Sharing big plans with employees makes them feel a part of something important.
 That’s how they become more motivated in their daily work and understand the “why” behind each task.

-Speak with your team about potential new clients, profits, and plans for the nearest future.
+Speak with your team about potential new clients, profits, and plans for the near future.

 Communicate issues

-If issues arise, you have to communicate in a clear, constructive way.
+If issues arise, you have to communicate clearly and constructively.
 There can be situations when your employees underperform or fail a certain task.
-Don’t keep silent, talk to your designers.
-To build a strong team, there's a need to always discuss every single challenge faced by designers.
+Don't keep silent; talk to your designers.
+To build a strong team, you must always discuss every single challenge faced by designers.

 As you get to know each designer, you will find the best way to communicate with them.
-Every individual responds in different ways so have some empathy, and accommodate each employee.
+Every individual responds differently, so have some empathy and accommodate each employee.

 Communicate one-on-one